nl919/elec40004-2019-exam-nl919/readme.md

 is exactly the same as "does anyone know how we answer this question?".

-It there is a genuine error, then record it in the erratta, make some reasonable assumptions to get round it, and carry on.
+It there is a genuine error, then record it in the errata, make some reasonable assumptions to get round it, and carry on.

 Can I check whether I've understood the question correctly?